apache/trafficcontrol/docs/source/api/v3/servers_details.rst

 	:iloIpNetmask:		The IPv4 subnet mask of the server's :abbr:`ILO (Integrated Lights-Out)` service\ [1]_
 	:iloPassword:		The password of the of the server's :abbr:`ILO (Integrated Lights-Out)` service user\ [1]_ - displays as simply ``******`` if the currently logged-in user does not have the 'admin' or 'operations' :term:`Role(s) <Role>`
 	:iloUsername:		The user name for the server's :abbr:`ILO (Integrated Lights-Out)` service\ [1]_
+	:interfaces:     An array of interface and IP address information

+		:max_bandwidth:  The maximum allowed bandwidth for this interface to be considered "healthy" by Traffic Monitor.
+This has no effect if `monitor` is not true.
+Values are in kb/s.
+The value `0` means "no limit".
+		:monitor:        A boolean indicating if Traffic Monitor should monitor this interface
-	:interfaceMtu:		The :abbr:`MTU (Maximum Transmission Unit)` to configured on ``interfaceName``
+		:mtu:            The :abbr:`MTU (Maximum Transmission Unit)` to configure for ``interfaceName``

+			.. seealso:: `The Wikipedia article on Maximum Transmission Unit <https://en.wikipedia.org/wiki/Maximum_transmission_unit>`_

-	:interfaceName:		The name of the primary network interface used by the server
+		:name:           The network interface name used by the server.
+A value of 'mgmt' indicates a management port.

+		:ipAddresses:    An array of the IP address information for the interface

-	:ip6Address:		The IPv6 address and subnet mask of ``interfaceName``
+			:ip6Address:       The IPv4 or IPv6 address and subnet mask of the server - applicable for the interface ``name``
-	:ip6Gateway:		The IPv6 address of the gateway used by ``interfaceName``
+			:ip6Gateway:       The IPv4 or IPv6 gateway address of the server - applicable for the interface ``name``
-	:ipAddress:		The IPv4 address of ``interfaceName``
-	:ipGateway:		The IPv4 address of the gateway used by ``interfaceName``
-	:ipNetmask:		The IPv4 subnet mask used by ``interfaceName``
+			:service_address:  A boolean determining if content will be routed to the IP address

 	:offlineReason:		A user-entered reason why the server is in ADMIN_DOWN or OFFLINE status
 	:physLocation:		The name of the physical location where the server resides
 	:profile:		The :ref:`profile-name` of the :term:`Profile` used by this server